-$$J = \frac{\left(\sum{i=1}^{n} P{i}\right)^{2}}{n\sum{i=1}^{n} P{i}^{2}}$$ (1)
+$$J = \frac{(\sum{i=1}^{n} P_i)^2}{n \sum{i=1}^{n} P_i^2}$$ (1)

+where P_i is the fairness of traffic class i.
+If the value of the fairness index is equal to 1 (J = 1) there is fairness across all flows.
 If the value of the fairness index J is higher than 0.9, or in an extreme situation higher than 0.8, one can say that the resource allocation mechanism is fair [3].
 Otherwise, variations in resource distribution are significant and blocking percentage of the lower-priority traffic classes is outside of the acceptable margins.

 NGN is a packet-oriented network supporting Quality of Service (QoS) based on different type of transport technologies.
 The most preferred protocol in NGN is IP.
-There are different approaches for the QoS provisioning in based networks: Integrated Services IP (IntServ), Differentiated Services (DiffServ), combined IntServ/DiffServ, Multiprotocol Label Switching (MPLS), etc. MPLS is a popular transport technology that uses labels which are imbedded between layer two and layer three headers in order to forward packets.
+There are different approaches for the QoS provisioning in IP based networks: Integrated Services (IntServ), Differentiated Services (DiffServ), combined IntServ/DiffServ, Multiprotocol Label Switching (MPLS), etc. [2].
+MPLS is a popular transport technology that uses labels which are imbedded between layer two and layer three headers in order to forward packets.
 Packets are forwarded by switching packets on the basis of labels and not by routing packet based on IP header.
 One of the major advantages of MPLS networks is the inherent support to traffic engineering.
 We can also use a combination of MPLS and DiffServ and treat packets of the same Forward Equivalence Class (FEC) in accordance with the DiffServ procedure.
-Using MPLS Traffic Engineering (MPLS-TE) based on the network state detection we can balance traffic load among different Label Switched Paths (LSPs), but we cannot dynamically change allocated bandwidth to the LSPs.
+Using MPLS Traffic Engineering (MPLS-TE) based on the network state detection we can balance traffic load among different Label Switched Paths (LSPs), but we cannot dynamically change allocated bandwidth to the LSPs [25].
+MPLS-TE can be used to shift traffic form overload paths to alternate path with free bandwidth, but it does not contain inherent QoS features.
+These features should be designed and deployed separately on top of MPLS tunnel (what is subject to adaptation algorithm).
+Although the MPLS-TE technology uses extension to the RSVP, the MPLS-TE RSVP reservations serve solely as an accounting mechanism.
+This prevents link oversubscriptions but does not result in any QoS actions.

-In order to adapt to dynamics of traffic demands and to allocate sufficient bandwidth to the LSPs, as well as to improve fairness in the resources allocation among traffic flows, we introduce adaptation layer, working in two regimes:
+In order to adapt to dynamics of traffic demands and to allocate sufficient bandwidth to the LSPs, as well as to improve fairness in the resource allocation among traffic flows, we introduce adaptation layer, working in two regimes:

 - fuzzy controller regime, when the overall traffic demand is elastic and in average less than network capacity.
-In this case the adaptation process is realized by the means of fuzzy logic [19], - proportional-priority regime, when the overall traffic demand is higher than the network capacity.
-In this case the adaptation process allocates bandwidth among traffic classes in such a manner that minimal bandwidth is guaranteed to each traffic class and the rest of network capacity is shared on the proportional basis among traffic classes, (equation 3).
+In this case, the adaptation process is realized by the means of fuzzy logic [19], - proportional-priority regime, when the overall traffic demand is higher than the network capacity.
+In this case the adaptation process allocates bandwidth among traffic classes in such a manner that minimal bandwidth is guaranteed to each traffic class and the rest of network capacity is shared on the proportional basis among traffic classes (equation 4).